spsdco/notes/bugs.md

 - Hard to see selected and not selected note.
 [2013-03-11 - consindo]
 - Delete Button crashes if no note selected [2013-03-11 - consindo]
 - Rename Notes [2013-03-11 - consindo]
+- Adding a new note needs to be disable if in edit mode [2013-03-11 - consindo]

 Add bugs to here so we can fix them.